jenudi/mri-breast-segmentation/README.md

 # MRI Breast Segmentation
-End-to-end pipeline for breast tissue segmentation from 3D MRI scans, including preprocessing, deep-learning–based segmentation, and quantitative analysis.
+End-to-end pipeline for breast MRI analysis, including tissue segmentation, tumor candidate extraction, quantitative feature computation, and exploratory clinical correlation.

 ## Overview
 This project implements an end-to-end workflow for analyzing 3D breast MRI scans.
 The pipeline performs breast tissue segmentation using a U-Net–based model, followed by quantitative feature extraction and exploratory analysis.

+Segmentation outputs are further processed to derive tumor candidate regions, from which imaging features are computed and analyzed in conjunction with available clinical metadata.

 The focus is on building a clear, reproducible medical-imaging pipeline rather than optimizing for maximum model accuracy.